engr-advising/engr-advising.github.io/docs/_sources/gened.rst.txt

 3 courses you get to choose
 ***************************

-In addition to the above, you are required to take 3 additional general education classes.
+In addition to the above classes, you are required to take 3 additional general education classes.
 These are listed as "General Education Electives" on your Degree Curricula.
 The classes you take must come from 3 of the following 5 areas:
 	* GERS: Social Science
 	* GERU: Humanities
 	* GERA: Arts